kosperera/vanilla-js-snippets/README.md

 # Vanilla JavaScript { snippets }

-I'm a huge nerd :nerdface: of vanilla javascript.
+I'm a huge nerd :nerd_face: of vanilla javascript.
 I've built a few websites on it, as well as a few libraries and still has a long way to go to.
 This repository serves as a library of commonly used boilerplate code for all things vanilla javascript.

 ## Contributing